michaelchanwahyan/potreeconverter-win10/README.md

 To compile PotreeConverter.exe together with LASlib.dll and laszip.dll, following the instructions below.

+First of all, we assume the respository is named as "Temp" and it is put under C:\

+Then:

 1a. open ./LAStools/LASlib/src/CMakeLists.txt

 1b. edit ./LAStools/LASlib/src/CMakeSettings.json for using "x64-Debug" mode or "x64-Release" mode